GalagaBits/JWST-FGS-Spelunker/docs/simple_quickstart.rst

    </p>

 (See below on more information that can be extracted, including fitting 2D gaussians to each FGS integration!).

-We can even make a plot of the tracked guidestars within this Program ID:
+We can even make a plot of the tracked guidestars within this Program ID.
+Within a selected Program ID, multiple guidestars could be used for each observation.
+Each star or object comes from the Guide Star Catalog (GSC) and is pre-selected depending on `telescope pointing and suitability of the star <https://jwst-docs.stsci.edu/jwst-observatory-characteristics/jwst-guide-stars>`_.
+In the generated figure from ``spk.guidestar_plot``, the guidestar positions (marked with an X) in the given Program ID are plotted from the *START* to the end of the program.
+A line (``gs track``) is traced between each guidestar to order each used target overtime.

 .. code:: python